2019 BLUE IRIS LANDSCAPES Limited. All rights reserved.

-4.12.2.
-If paying by finance, the payment process is to be authorised on: a) receipt of the Purchase Order or b) commencement of services or c) between commencement and completion of services.
+4.12.2 If paying by finance, the payment process is to be authorised on: a) receiving the Purchase Order or b) commencement of services or c) between commencement and completion of services.

 4.12.3.
 Works will be deemed complete once an invoice is issued.